Guide To Building a Floating Deck: How To & Expert Tips

 How to Build a Floating Deck: Step-by-Step Instructions

-- Start by measuring the area where you want to build the deck.
+• Start by marking out one corner of your layout and measuring diagonally across opposing corners to ensure the area is square.
 A 12-foot by 8-foot rectangle is a manageable size for beginners and minimizes waste.

 Step 2: Layout Foundation Blocks